SRI-CSL/sally/README.md

 sudo apt-get install libboost-program-options-dev libboost-iostreams-dev libboost-test-dev libboost-thread-dev libboost-system-dev sudo apt-get install default-jre
 ```
 In addition, Sally needs an SMT solver for reasoning about the systems.
-It currently supports [Yices2](http://yices.csl.sri.com/), [MathSAT5](http://mathsat.fbk.eu/), and [Z3](https://github.com/Z3Prover/z3).
-For best results we recommend using at least Yices2 and MathSAT5.
+It currently supports [Yices2](http://yices.csl.sri.com/) and [MathSAT5](http://mathsat.fbk.eu/).
+For best results we recommend using both Yices2 and MathSAT5.

 ## How to Compile